xero/moebius-web/README.md

 # Changing colors:

 Keys '1' to '8' will choose the first eight colors without the bold-bit set, holding shift down while making the selection will choose from the highlighted palette.
-Alternatively, the functions keys, from F1 to F8, will select from the highlighted palette range.
+Alternatively, hitting the same key again will select the same color from the highlighted palette range.
 The 'q' and 'w' keys will cycle through all sixteen colors in descending, and ascending order respectively.
 The ordering will loop endlessly.
 Pressing the 'tab' key will change back to the previously selected color, assuming one was already chosen, hitting 'tab' again will change back.
 This switching can be performed as many times as required.